1. Home/

 AI Governance Framework Design

-We develop an AI Governance Framework tailored to your organization, integrating international standards such as NIST AI RMF, ISO/IEC 42001, and the OECD AI Principles.
+We develop an AI Governance Framework tailored to your organization, integrating international standards such as the NIST AI RMF, ISO/IEC 42001, and the OECD AI Principles.
 The framework encompasses governance structures, roles and responsibilities, decision-making processes, and KPIs for managing your AI initiatives.
 We take existing corporate governance structures into account and ensure compatibility with your risk management and compliance organization.

 EU AI Act Compliance & Regulatory Readiness

-The EU AI Act places concrete requirements on high-risk AI systems, transparency obligations, and prohibited practices.
+The EU AI Act imposes concrete requirements on high-risk AI systems, transparency obligations, and prohibited practices.
 We classify your existing and planned AI applications by risk category, conduct conformity assessments, and implement the required technical and organizational measures.
 Our expertise also extends to sector-specific regulation — from DORA and MaRisk in the financial sector to cross-industry data protection requirements.

 AI Risk Management & Impact Assessment